Humboldt University of Berlin: Library

 When the Royal Library proved insufficient, a new library was founded in 1831, first located in several temporary sites.
 In 1871–1874 a library building was constructed, following the design of architect Paul Emanuel Spieker.
 In 1910 the collection was relocated to the building of the Berlin State Library.

 During the Weimar Period the library contained 831,934 volumes (1930) and was thus one of the leading university libraries in Germany at that time.

 During the Nazi book burnings in 1933, no volumes from the university library were destroyed.
 The loss through World War II was comparatively small.
 In 2003, natural science-related books were outhoused to the newly founded library at the Adlershof campus, which is dedicated solely to the natural sciences.

 Since the premises of the State Library had to be cleared in 2005, a new library building was erected close to the main building in the center of Berlin.
 The "Jacob und Wilhelm Grimm-Zentrum" (Jacob and Wilhelm Grimm Centre, Grimm Zentrum, or GZ as referred to by students) opened in 2009.

 In total, the university library contains about 6.5 million volumes and 9,000 held magazines and journals, and is one of the biggest university libraries in Germany.

 The books of the Institut für Sexualwissenschaft were destroyed during the Nazi book burnings, and the institute destroyed.
 Under the terms of the Magnus Hirschfeld Foundation, the government had agreed to continue the work of the institute at the university after its founder's death.
 However, these terms were ignored.
 In 2001, the university acquired the Archive for Sexology from the Robert Koch Institute, which was founded with a large private library donated by Erwin J. Haeberle.
 This has now been housed at the new Magnus Hirschfeld Center.

 Academics

 Rankings

-Measured by the number of top managers in the German economy, Humboldt-Universität ranked 53rd in 2019.

-In 2020 the British QS World University Rankings rankedHumboldt-Universität 117th overall in the world and 4th best in Germany.
-Its global subject rankings were: 15th in Arts & Humanities, 13th in Philosophy and 7th in Classics & Ancient History.